-On January 21 2012, the mathematician Timothy Gowers publicly announced he would boycott Elsevier, noting that others in the field have been doing so privately.
-The three reasons for the boycott are high subscription prices for individual journals, bundling subscriptions to journals of different value and importance, and Elsevier's support for SOPA, PIPA, and the Research Works Act.
-[41][42][43]
+On January 21, 2012, the mathematician Timothy Gowers publicly announced he would boycott Elsevier, noting that others in the field have been doing so privately.
+The three reasons for the boycott are high subscription prices for individual journals, bundling subscriptions to journals of different value and importance, and Elsevier's support for SOPA, PIPA, and the Research Works Act.^{[51][52][53]}

-Following this, a petition calling to stop any cooperation with Elsevier (that is, not to submit papers to their journals, not to referee, and not to participate in journal editorial boards), appeared on the site "The Cost of Knowledge".
-By February 2012 this petition was signed by over 5,000 academics.
-[41][42]
+Following this, a petition advocating non-cooperation with Elsevier (that is, not submitting papers to Elsevier journals, not to refereeing articles in Elsevier journals, and not participating in journal editorial boards), appeared on the site "The Cost of Knowledge".
+By February 2012 this petition was signed by over 5,000 academics.^{[51][52]} As of January 2013 it is signed by over 13,000 researchers.^[54]

-Elsevier disputed the claims, arguing that their prices are below the industry average, and stating that bundling is only one of several different options available to buy access to Elsevier journals. ^[41] The company also claimed that its healthy profit margins are "simply a consequence of the firm's efficient operation". ^[43]
+Elsevier disputed the claims, arguing that their prices are below the industry average, and stating that bundling is only one of several different options available to buy access to Elsevier journals.^[51] The company also claimed that its healthy profit margins are "simply a consequence of the firm's efficient operation".^[53]